 - request a restriction of Processing of personal data where the accuracy of the personal data is contested, the Processing is unlawful, or if the Data Subjects have objected to the Processing;

 - object to the Processing of personal data, in which case we will no longer process the personal data unless we have compelling legitimate grounds to do so (e.g. the establishment, exercise or defence of legal claims);

 - receive the personal data in structured, commonly used and machine-readable format (data portability right);

-Even if a Data Subject objects to the Processing of personal data, we are nevertheless allowed to continue the same if the Processing is (i) legally mandatory, (ii) necessary for the performance of a contract to which the Data Subject is a party, (iii) necessary for the performance of a task carried out in the public interest, or (iv) necessary for the purposes of the legitimate interests we follow, including the establishment, exercise or defence of legal claims.
+Even if a Data Subject objects to the Processing of personal data, we are nevertheless allowed to continue the same if the Processing is: (i) legally mandatory; (ii) necessary for performance of a contract to which the Data Subject is a party; (iii) necessary for performance of a task carried out in the public interest; or (iv) necessary for the purposes of the legitimate interests we pursue, including the establishment, exercise or defence of legal claims.
 We will not, however, use the Data Subject’s personal data for direct marketing purposes if the Data Subject asks us not to do so.

-Subject to the limitations set forth herein and/or in applicable local data protection laws, you can exercise the above rights free of charge by contacting our Data Protection Officer.
+Subject to the limitations set forth in this Privacy Notice and/or in applicable local data protection laws, you can exercise the above rights free of charge by contacting our Data Protection Officer

 10) How long are your personal data kept or stored?